 One Planet Journey – Inspirational Sustainable Travel

-My wife, Maral, and I decided to spend the winter in the Mediterranean 2022-2023, a five-month journey through the south of Europe with extended stays in Lisbon, Marbella, Nice and Sorrento.
+My wife, Maral, and I decided to spend the winter in the Mediterranean 2022-2023, a five-month journey through the south of Europe.
+We had extended stays in Lisbon, Marbella, Nice and Sorrento.
 The joy of travelling aside, what hit home was how wonderful the off-season is and what a difference a longer stay implies.
 Fewer crowds, more time to connect with the local community, reduced stress and more mindful exploration.
 The stark contrast to peak season travel, where you do an intense 1-2 week extravaganza, made us determined to repeat it.

 Blackberries in different stages of ripeness, including black and red.